 The efficiencies $\eta_c$, $\eta_m$ and $\eta_d$ depend upon specific characteristics of the source, the optical components of the measurement device and detectors.
-For example, losses can range from near zero up to a few dB in the case of coupling from an optical source into an optical fiber \footnote{Here we give in efficiency in terms of probability, and losses in terms of dB.
+For example, coupling or ``collection" losses can range from near zero to several tens of dB in the case of coupling from an optical source into an optical fiber \footnote{Here we give efficiency in terms of probability, and losses in terms of dB.
 For loss $L$, one has $\eta=10^{-L/10}$.}.
 While bulk optical components such as (polarizing or non-polarizing) beam splitters can present very low losses $\leq 0.5\%$ ($\sim$ 0.02dB), fiber-based components can have losses up to a few dB.
 State-of-the-art commercial superconducting single-photon detectors typically have $\eta_d \leq 0.85$, but efficiencies reaching over 0.95 have been reported \cite{Reddy19,Chang2021}.
 These efficiencies do not typically depend upon the propagation distance within the optical channel.

 The link efficiency $\eta_\ell$, on the other hand, does depend upon the propagation distance, decaying exponentially with the length $\ell$ of the channel \cite{OFLAA,Pirandola2017,Takeoka2014}.
 In particular, $\eta_\ell=10^{-\gamma \ell/10}$, where $\gamma$ is the attenuation coefficient in dB/distance.
 Losses in an optical fiber link include contributions from attenuation (typically value $\sim$ 0.2dB/km in the telecom band) that accumulate over distance, as well as from fiber splices connecting different sections of fiber.
 Mechanical splices using barrel connectors typically have losses greater than 0.5dB/connection, while fusion splicing can give losses less than 0.01dB/splice in standard single-mode fiber, showing the necessity of dedicated high-quality optical fiber links for DI-QKD.
 Moreover, networking hardware, such as optical switches, can also present losses of several dB.